Skip to content

 Dynamic suggestions

-In case you need some logic to list the suggestions (like suggesting paths or docker services, making a database query or HTTP request to determine some values, etc.), you can use the autocomplete property of the AsArgument and AsOption attributes to provide the function that will return the suggestions:
+In case you need some logic to list the suggestions (like suggesting paths or docker services, making a database query or HTTP request to determine some values, etc.), you can use the same autocomplete property of the AsArgument and AsOption attributes to provide the function that will return the suggestions:

 namespace example;